MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-configuration-r-services.md

 ### Storing models for prediction

-When training and evaluation is complete and you have selected a best model, we recommend storing the model in the database so that it is readily available for predictions.
-Loading the pre-computed model from the database for the prediction is very efficient, because SQL Server machine learning uses special serialization algorithms to store and load models when moving between R and the database.
+When training and evaluation finishes and you have selected a best model, we recommend storing the model in the database so that it is available for predictions.
+Loading the pre-computed model from the database for the prediction is efficient, because SQL Server machine learning uses special serialization algorithms to store and load models when moving between R and the database.

 > [!TIP]
 > In SQL Server 2017, you can use the PREDICT function to perform scoring even if R is not installed on the server.
 Limited models types are supported, from the RevoScaleR package.

-However, depending on the algorithm you use, some models can be quite large, especially when used on a large data set.
+However, depending on the algorithm you use, some models can be quite large, especially when trained on a large data set.
 For example, algorithms such as **lm** or **glm** generate a lot of summary data along with rules.
 Because there are limits on the size of a model that can be stored in a varbinary column, we recommend that, in your production model, you eliminate unnecessary artifacts before storing the model in the database.

 ## Articles in this series